-Note that we use the MixtureSameFamily random variable.
+Note that we use the MixtureGaussian random variable.
 It collapses out the membership assignments for each data point and makes the model differentiable with respect to all its parameters.
-It takes a Categorical random variable as input-denoting the probability for each cluster assignment-as well as components, which is a list of individual distributions to mix over.
+It takes a list as input-denoting the probability or logits for each cluster assignment-as well as components, which are lists of loc and scale values.